agmath/agmath.github.io/RegressionCourse.md

 Below is a tentative timeline for our course.
 It includes preparatory work that should be done prior to each class meeting, a detailed set of notes corresponding to each class meeting, and assignments following each class meeting.
 The prepared notebooks use the Palmer `penguins` and `ames` housing datasets and are provided so that you have a detailed account of each topic we discuss.
 We'll learn this content better by *doing* it that we will by simply *reading* and *running* pre-existing code, so we'll plan to utilize different data in class.
 For now, I'm planning to start with [this data set](https://github.com/rfordatascience/tidytuesday/tree/master/data/2022/2022-07-05) on rental properties in the San Francisco Bay Area posted to Craigslist, generously made open by [Dr. Kate Pennington](https://www.katepennington.org/data).
 We can switch to alternate data sets as student interest dictates.
 I've prepared the following **student notes template** ([html](https://agmath.github.io/RegressionCourse/StudentNotesTemplate.html), [Quarto](https://www.github.com/agmath/RegressionCourse/blob/main/StudentNotesTemplate.qmd)) that I hope you'll use to follow along during our in-class discussions. <br/>

 **A Note on the Slide Decks:** I built these slides to be displayed as a split-screen, alongside an open RStudio session.
 In this way, you can play along by building your own analysis with a different data set (or the same one, if you prefer).
-If you try displaying the slides across your full screen, the content will flow off the bottom of the page.
+If you try displaying the slides across your full screen, the content may flow off the bottom of the page.

 | Class Meeting | Before Class | During Class | Slides | After Class |
 |---------------|--------------|--------------|-------------|-------------|